Scrum team name ideas

 This worked well because the names were connected and easy to remember, but they were also fun and people got to choose a name that they liked.

-So you might end up with fun nerdy scrum team names.
+So you might end up with a fun and nerdy engineering team names generator.

 Who should make this choice though?
-And once the type of name is chosen, how do you come up with actual name?
+And once the type of agile team name is chosen, how do you come up with actual name?

 In the spirit of Scrum, this really should be a team choice.
 Ask the team!
 A lot of the time, the team will choose the “brand” team name option.
 Or they might want to be tied to the product they are working on.
 Ask them!
 If there is disagreement, let them vote, rather than just have a team lead overrule and tell them what to do.